Learn English Free

 By joining any of these activities you agree to follow the Network's rules and guidelines.

 Of course you are not limited to our activities on Skype.
 There is a lively language learning community there.
-Check out the Skype Language Learning forums for more free groups and language exchanges via Skype.
+Check out the and go to Skype Language Learning for forums on more free groups and language exchanges via Skype.

 For more information and guidelines please read the English Chat page.
 By taking part in any of our sessions, you agree to be bound by these rules and guidelines.